Disclaimer: Some postings contain other author's material. All such material is used here for fair use and discussion purposes.

 I am a child of God

 This lyric is essentially Romans 8:15, so it's not unbiblical.
-What troubles us is the recurrent theme in worship songs, and in the subject song's lyrics in verse 3 are similarly about fear:
+What troubles us is these recurrent themes in worship songs.
+So Resurrecting parrots the current fad, fear:

 The fear that held us now gives way